tombye/trexit/_posts/2017-10-25-walking-to-porto.markdown

 ## Boardwalk

 Our last walk in Portugal was from Vila do Conde to Porto.
-We took the coastal path, which is almost all a boardwalk that stretches all the way to Porto and beyond.
+We took the coastal path, which is almost all a boardwalk that stretches to Porto and beyond.

 ![The boardwalk on the west coast going south to Porto](https://github.com/tombye/trexit/raw/gh-pages/assets/images/portuguese-coastal-path.jpg)